humpbackdev/humpback/README.md

 ## Build Environment

-To build this environment you need recent docker composer and docker versions.
+To build this environment you need recent docker compose and docker versions.
-After placing Drupal in the right folder, you should run `docker-compose up -d` and voilá!
-You can access your Grav installation at `http://localhost:8080`
+After placing Drupal in the right folder, you should run `docker-compose up -d` or `ahoy up` and voilá!
+You can access your Drupal installation at the url provided by `ahoy docker url`

 ## Installed Stuff